Here’s what we mean:

 reverberation time may be varied in the reverberation program between 0 ms and 80 ms; however, 40 ms may also be added to all reflections (+40 ms button), so that the time range lies between 40 ms and 1 20 ms.

 The selectable time range is indicated in the TIME SCALE field.
 The PAN reflection is distributed to the two output channels with a panorama control.
-The adjustment is performed in 11 steps between 5 left through 0 center to 5 right.
+The adjustment is performed in 11 steps between 5 left through 0 centre to 5 right.
 The signal path designated as CLUSTER produces a group of six reflections in a fixed relationship to one another, three of which appear in succession at each output.

 The initial delay set for the cluster is also the setting of the initial delay of the reverberation in the classical sense.
 Subjectively, however, the perceived initial delay depends on the relationship in time of the remaining reflections to the beginning of the reverberation.